 Energy Star-certified homes can save homeowners up to 30 percent when compared to typical homes.
 Additionally, there are various federal energy efficiency programs, state programs and offers by utility companies and appliance manufacturers that help you save money by implementing energy-efficient products.
 From rebates to tax exemptions, using energy-efficient appliances is worth it in the long run, according to Fluid Industrial Associates, Inc.

 By implementing these small changes you can keep your summer finances in check.
 These aren’t difficult things to do, you just have to get in the habit of doing them.
-And by implementing things like programmable thermostats, much of the work will be done for you.
+By implementing things like programmable thermostats, much of the work will be done for you.
 Stay cool this summer and spend less money by being more efficient.

 The views expressed by the articles and sites linked in this post do not necessarily reflect the opinions and policies of Cash Central or Community Choice Financial®.